vernjan/ctf-writeups/write-ups/TheCatch2022/03-miscellaneous/04-packets-auditing/README.md

 ![](000000.png)

-Our goal is to find a package from Brenda's team in `Readt for pickup` state, i.e. an image with **green package** and **orange background**.
+Our goal is to find a package from Brenda's team in `Ready for pickup` state, i.e. an image with **green package** and **orange background**.

+No way to do it by hand.
+Using Python script:

 ```python
 import os